ucsd-cse29/fa25/src/pa/pa4/guide.md

 If you are coalescing two blocks, remember to update both the header and the footer!

 ### Block footers / Previous Bit

-Since a block's header contains its size, we know how far forward to move to get to the next block's header.
-However, when coalescing backwards, we need to know the size of the **previous** block to get to **its** header.
-To be able to do this without walking the entire list of blocks from the beginning, we write the block size to a footer in the last 8 bytes of the block.

-Since footers are only needed during coalescing, we only need to add footers to free blocks; this means that footers don't take up extra space in allocated blocks, and free blocks weren't using that space anyway.
-However, we then need to make sure we update the "previous block busy" bit correctly so that we don't confuse user data in an allocated block with footer data in a free block.

 You will need to update both your `vmalloc` and your `vmfree` implementation to add code for creating/updating accurate footers, and making sure the "previous block busy"  bit is correct.